 Groups of state machine operators

-Operator groups are used when more complex model behaviour needs to be configured.
-For more information on the logic behind operator groups, see Logic of finite automata.
+Operator groups are used when it is necessary to configure more complex model behavior.
+For more information about the logic of operator groups, see The logic of finite automata operation.

-Operator groups support only Julia language operations and can contain multiple parts that are interleaved in any order.
+Operator groups only support operations in the Julia language and can contain several parts that alternate in any order.
 For example:

 during: du1